thermalogic/RustSEUIF97/README.md

 This package supports **12 distinct input state pairs** for calculating **36 thermodynamic, transport, and derived properties** (see [Properties](#properties)), and **thermodynamic process functions** (see [Thermodynamic Process Functions](#thermodynamic-process-functions)).

-## Acceleration Methods:
-- **Profiling-guided loop tiling** partitions polynomial summation into cache-friendly tiles with empirically determined boundaries, enabling more effective SIMD vectorization.
-- **Shared-power scaling** exploits the mathematical relationship between Gibbs/Helmholtz free energy polynomials and their partial derivatives to compute them simultaneously in a single pass, eliminating redundant power calculations.

-Please refer to [code snippets of the acceleration methods](./docs/code_snippets_acceleration_method.md) for more details on the algorithm

 ## What's New in the Rust Version

 The Rust version of SEUIF97 is a major upgrade over [the original C implementation](https://github.com/thermalogic/SEUIF97), delivering significant improvements in performance, functionality, and ecosystem support.